activisthandbook/activisthandbook/articles/trainings.md

 > **Article quality**: ⭐️⭐️⭐️⭐️ (4/5)

+## Introduction

 On the Activist Handbook website, you can find [hundreds of guides](/) for activists.
-Sometimes though, it is nice to be able to get together in real life with fellow activists and get training from an experienced organiser.
-In this article we list training collectives that can provide various types of support to help make your campaign a success.
+We even provide session outline templates that you can reuse to facilitate your own workshops that you can use for free.
+So why would you need to hire a trainer, facilitator or agency?

+Our guides are generic: they are written for _any_ activist.
+We cannot take into account your unique context.
+Experienced campaigners can help you come up with creative new solutions that fit your context.
+[Facilitating](/organising/facilitating) effectively requires experiences and skills that you might not have yet.
+An experienced facilitator helps to create a sense of safety and trust in a group, responds to the needs of participants, and creatively adapts and designs new processes on the fly.

 ## List of training organisations